-When comparing PuTTY vs ZOC Terminal, the Slant community recommends PuTTY for most people.
+When comparing PuTTY vs ZOC Terminal, the Slant community recommends ZOC Terminal for most people.
 In the question“What are the best terminal emulators for Windows?”
-PuTTY is ranked 6th while ZOC Terminal is ranked 7th.
+ZOC Terminal is ranked 3rd while PuTTY is ranked 8th.
+The most important reason people chose ZOC Terminal is:

 Ranked in these QuestionsQuestion Ranking

 Pro De facto standard client for SSH, Telnet and Rlogin

 PuTTY is one of the oldest and most popular clients.
 It has earned the trust of a great number of users over a long period by being reliable, offering useful features and helpful support.
 It got into the 15 Essential Open Source Tools for Windows Admins list by InfoWorld.